Getting Rid of Dog Hair In My Home Seemed Impossible—Until I Tried the ChomChom Roller

 How we tested the ChomChom Roller

-Since the ChomChom Roller is so easy to use, testing it was a breeze.
+Our ChomChom Roller review was a breeze because it’s so easy to use.
 I didn’t vacuum or do any of my other daily dog-hair-removal tasks for two days in order to see how well the ChomChom worked.
 This was honestly the toughest part of the testing process because Ryker’s hair piled up quickly, and I felt like I was walking and sitting in a sea of dog hair (and by product, dog smell).

 Once there was plenty (and I mean plenty) of dog hair to clean up, I tested the ChomChom Roller in my home by: